University of Maryland

 Getting Personal: How People Who are Blind Can Leverage AI to Access the Visual World

 The Teachable Object Recognizer mobile application uses AI and machine learning to help access the visual world.
 Spending more time at home due to the pandemic, many of us are occupied with more indoor activities than before.
-From cooking and crafts to household projects, we interact with everyday objects, new and old, from packages of food to… Continue Reading Getting Personal: How People Who are Blind Can Leverage AI to Access the Visual World
+From cooking and crafts to household projects, we interact with everyday objects, new and old, from packages of food to […]

 Dr. Jonathan Lazar Honored for High-Impact Research in ICT Accessibility